-Ear surgery, or otoplasty, is a popular procedure for people wishing to reduce the appearance of large or protruding ears and is typically available to anyone over the age of five.
+Ear surgery, or otoplasty, is a popular procedure for people wishing to reduce the appearance of large or protruding ears and is typically available to anyone over the age of sixteen.
 At PVPS, we also offer earlobe repair and earlobe reduction.

 All otoplasties are performed under general anesthesia as an outpatient procedure in an accredited surgical facility.
 The entire surgery typically takes about two hours to complete.
 Surgery generally begins with a small incision made along the back of the ear.
 At Ponte Vedra Plastic Surgery, there are two main techniques that may be used to achieve the desired look during this procedure.
 One common technique involves trimming or removing pieces of cartilage, re-shaping the remaining cartilage, and stitching it back in order to draw the ears closer to the head.